mvhenten/wolperting/README.md

 Wolperting allows you to extend objects in a familiar way:

     var Point3D = extend( Point, {
-        z: {
-            $isa: Types.Float // better then "Number" it checks for NaN }
+        z: Types.Float // better then "Number" it checks for NaN });
-    });

     var point = new Point3D({ x: 1, y: 2, z: 3 });